jerome-trc/vileboom/docs/gamevers.md

   - Selects complevel 3, for Ultimate Doom compatibility.
 - `final`
   - Selects complevel 4, for Final Doom (Plutonia, TNT) compatibility.
+- `limit`
+  - Allows the port to automatically detect the vanilla complevel, while turning on [limit-removing](limit_removing.md) mode.
+  - When using this, the second `value` is not needed.

 ### Values

 - `limit`
-  - Runs complevel under limit-removing mode.
+  - Runs complevel under [limit-removing](limit_removing.md) mode.
 Removes overflow errors and emulation.
 Omit to run in normal mode.
 (Note this can be overriden by parameters).